aruntutter/color-flipper/readme.md

 - Generating random numbers and selecting random elements from an array
 - Updating CSS styles dynamically
 - Event handling and listening for user interactions
+- Implementing responsive design with media queries to ensure proper display on different screen sizes

 ## Contributing